Mamba413/Ball/README.md

 - There is no need for moment assumption, which means that outliers and heavy-tail data are no longer a problem.

-- There is no need for complex adjustments for parameters.
+- They perform well in many setting without complex adjustments for parameters.

-Specially, for two-sample or K-sample test, **bd.test** has is proved to cope well for imbalanced data while **bcov.test** and **bcorsis** works well for complex responses and/or predictors, such as censored data and compositional data.
+Particularly, for two-sample or K-sample problem, **bd.test** has been proved to cope well for imbalanced data and **bcov.test** and **bcorsis** work well for detecting the relationship between complex responses and/or predictors, such as shape, compositional as well as censored data.

 ### Installation